mcmtroffaes/homepage/posts/2013-08-24-the-list-monad.markdown

 [[-1,1],[-2,2],[-3,3]]
 ```

-The function `concat` concatenates this list of lists.
+The function `concat`{.haskell} concatenates this list of lists.
 Consequently,

 ``` {.sourceCode .haskell}
 bind funcx funcy